cagov/hub.innovation.ca.gov/docs/pages/customer-experience/principle.md

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-content">
-      Learn the basics in the Office of Data and Innovation’s (ODI) [human-centered design course](human-centered-design/course/).
+      Learn the basics in the Office of Data and Innovation’s (ODI) <a href="human-centered-design/course/">human-centered design course</a>.
     </div>
   </div>
 </div>